Contents:

 05.09 Graduation

-Graduate degrees are conferred in August, October, December, March and May of each academic year.
-It is the student’s responsibility to verify with his or her academic advisor and with the Registrar’s Office that all degree requirements have been satisfied.
+Graduate degrees are conferred in August, October, December, February/March and May of each academic year.
+It is the student’s responsibility to verify with the Graduate Services Senior Advisor that all degree requirements have been satisfied.
 The student must also complete a Degree Application with the Registrar’s Office at least three months prior to the intended graduation date (e.g.- by February 1 for May commencement.)
-If the student’s program of study includes any major or primary applied study, the student also must present at least one jury examination to allow ratification of that applied study.
+If the student’s academic plan includes any major or primary applied study, the student also must present at least one jury examination to allow ratification of that applied study.

 [back to top]